pretix/pretix-docs/docs/guides/products/discounts.md

 You can use the minimum order amount feature to promote discounted group tickets.
 In order to do so, create a single-person ticket at a reduced price.
-Open the :btn:Availability: tab and set the "Minimum amount per order" to the minimal group size for which you want to grant the discount.
+Use the "Minimum amount per order" option to define the minimal group size for which you want to grant the discount.

-This way, your ticket can be bought an arbitrary number of times – but no less than the given minimal amount per order.
+For illustrative purposes, assume that your basic admission ticket is priced at €20.00.
+Clone that ticket, give it a name such as "Reduced ticket for groups of five or more", and set the price to €15.00.
+Save the ticket and edit it.
+Switch to the :btn:Availability: tab and set the "Minimum amount per order" to 5.
+This way, customers can purchase 5 or more of the tickets at the discounted price.